jordanacaley/world-geography-quiz/README.md

 ## Introduction ##

 I built this World Geography Quiz during Week 3 of my Ironhack bootcamp to practice HTML, CSS, and Vanilla JavaScript for DOM manipulation.
+Trivia questions were generated using <https://opentdb.com/>

 ## Set Up ##